 They have four in-home mattresses - two of those mattresses have built-in pillows to give your neck extra support, like some of Coleman's mattresses.
 However, they're cheaper, and they only come in one height.
 There's no king option.

-There are also five outdoor mattresses, ranging in price from under thirty bucks, as well as three different types of sleeping mats.
+There are also five outdoor mattresses as well as three different types of sleeping mats.
 Those are thin, narrow air cushions that are very good for small tents and limited carrying capacity.
 Their outdoor mattresses likewise only come in one height, with no king-size option.